progval/Limnoria/plugins/Topic/README.rst

 .. _conf-supybot.plugins.Topic.setOnJoin:

 supybot.plugins.Topic.setOnJoin
   This config variable defaults to "True", is network-specific, and is  channel-specific.

   Determines whether the bot will automatically set the topic on join if it is empty.

+.. _conf-supybot.plugins.Topic.undo:

+supybot.plugins.Topic.undo
+  This is a group of:

+  .. _conf-supybot.plugins.Topic.undo.max:

+  supybot.plugins.Topic.undo.max
+    This config variable defaults to "10", is network-specific, and is  channel-specific.

+    Determines the number of previous topics to keep around in case the undo command is called.